Ensono/stacks-java-core-api/README.md

     2. `<your-artifact-id>` is a placeholder for your artifact ID
     3. `<your-version>` is a placeholder for your version
     4. `<package-name>` is a placeholder for the root package name and structure.
 It should start with your `groupdId` and continue with the name of the root package.
-        1. For example, using `-DgroupId=com.test` and `Dpackage=com.test.stacks` will instruct Maven to place the code in `src/main/java/com/test/stacks` and update all the relevant references accordingly (i.e. `imports`)
+        1. For example, using `-DgroupId=com.test` and `-Dpackage=com.test.stacks` will instruct Maven to place the code in `src/main/java/com/test/stacks` and update all the relevant references accordingly (i.e. `imports`)
 6. Go to the `pom.xml` file of the project you'll be using this module in and add it as a [Maven dependency](#maven-dependency)